 Issuing a statement, the Prime Minister was responding to Opposition Leader Sajith Premadasa asking for tearing up the agreement with the Millennium Challenge Corporation (MCC) into pieces.

-“We hear the newly appointed Opposition Leader and other Parliamentarians of the UNP making frequent references to the controversial MCC pact.
+“We hear the newly-appointed Opposition Leader and other Parliamentarians of the UNP making frequent references to the controversial MCC pact.
 The Opposition Leader states on the public platform that the MCC pact should be torn up and that he will not allow the present government to implement it.
 Last week, the UNP Opposition Leader was even seen telling the Most Venerable Mahanayaka Theras that the MCC pact should be torn up.
 Other MPs of the UNP have been making similar statements.
 I have been listening to all this with amazement.
 Just weeks ago, the present Opposition Leader was a leading member of the UNP Cabinet in his capacity as the Deputy Leader of the UNP.
 With only a matter of days to the Presidential election, the UNP Cabinet officially decided to sign the MCC pact.
 The UNP Prime Minister told the media that this pact would be signed before the Presidential election.

 On that occasion, I as the then Opposition Leader, issued a written statement telling the UNP government that they should not under any circumstances sign that agreement without informing Parliament and the general public about its contents.
 I also pointed out to them that it was unethical and unacceptable to hastily sign an agreement with another country with just days to go to the Presidential election.
 My stand was that the decision whether to sign the MCC pact or not should be left to whoever obtains the people’s mandate at the Presidential election.
 The present Opposition Leader who was then the Deputy Leader of the UNP and a key member of the UNP Cabinet remained completely silent about the MCC pact that was being promoted by his own government.
 He did not make any mention of it even during the Presidential election campaign.

 Yet we now see him going around the country telling the new government how they should handle the MCC issue.
 Politics should have some basic ethical and moral standards.
 When the UNP government was arbitrarily trying to sign this pact in haste with just days to go to the Presidential election, the Ven.
 Ududumbara Kashyapa Thera had to stage a protest fast to put a stop to it.
-Powerful members of the present Opposition Leader’s faction in the UNP such as former Finance Minister Mangala Samaraweera, were also in favour of signing the MCC pact as quickly as possible.
-Both factions of the UNP had the identical policy with regard to the MCC pact.
+Powerful members of the present Opposition Leader’s faction in the UNP such as former Finance Minister Mangala Samaraweera were also in favour of signing the MCC pact as quickly as possible.
+Both factions of the UNP had an identical policy with regard to the MCC pact.